nerdEd/gtfs/README.md

 Initialize a new GTFS source:

+    # Defaults to strict checking of required columns
     source = GTFS::Source.build(<URI or Path to GTFS zip file>)

+    # Relax the column checks, useful for sources that don't conform to standard
+    source = GTFS::Source.buil(<URI or Path to GTFS zip file>, {strict: false})

 Accessing GTFS data from the source:

     source.agencies